-Google sheet - How to get stock prices from websites using ImportXml and scraping - updated 2023
+Google sheet - How to get stock prices from websites using ImportXml and scraping - updated 2024

 It is no secret that I like to spend some time on investing, buying and selling stocks and index funds.
 I use Google sheets in order to keep track of my portfolio.
-Using Google spreadsheets you can get most prices using the built-in function =GOOGLEFINANCE(<insert stockticker>), for example: =GOOGLEFINANCE("CPH:GEN").
-I describe this in detail in another post of mine.
+Using Google sheets you can get most prices using the built-in function =GOOGLEFINANCE(<insert stockticker>), for example: =GOOGLEFINANCE("CPH:GEN").
+I describe this in full detail in another post of mine.

 However some markets are not supported by this for example: